kvh/ramp/README.md

 ```

 ## Status
-Ramp is very alpha currently, so expect bugs, bug fixes and API changes.
+Ramp is alpha currently, so expect bugs, bug fixes and API changes.

 ## Requirements
  * Numpy